- Licensing Services

 - Valhalla, 1000 NE Colorado St

-The Washington State Liquor Control Board’s mission is to promote public safety by consistent and fair administration of liquor laws through education, voluntary compliance, responsible sales and preventing the misuse of alcohol and tobacco.
+The Washington State Liquor and Cannabis Board’s mission is to promote public safety by consistent and fair administration of liquor laws through education, voluntary compliance, responsible sales and preventing the misuse of alcohol and tobacco.

 Contact: Mikhail Carpenter, WSLCB Communications, 360-664-1621